WeblateOrg/weblate/docs/user/translating.rst

 it, you are blocked for a certain period until you can perform the operation again.

-The default limits are described in the administrative manual in :ref:`rate-limit`, but can be fine-tuned in the Weblate configuration.
+Default limits and fine-tuning is described in the administrative manual, see :ref:`rate-limit`.

 Search and replace
 ------------------